 Fitness motivation tip 1:

-As I exercise first thing in the morning (I really can’t be bothered in the evening!), I usually find that checking my favourite fitness accounts on Instagram when I’m in bed, motives me to work out in the morning.
+As I exercise first thing in the morning (I really can’t be bothered in the evening!), I usually find that checking my favourite fitness accounts on Instagram when I go to bed, motives me to work out in the morning the day after.
 My current favourite accounts are @kaylaitsines @barrebody (stunning) @selfmagazine @clean_eating_alice (for clean eating inspo) @amberdodzweit (for badass girls) and @biancamaycheah who I found uplifting and beautiful.

 Fitness motivation tip 2:

-The other thing I do is treating myself with new gear and January is the perfect time to do so when the sale kick in.
+The other thing I do is treating myself with new gear and when the sale is on, it is the perfect time to grab a few goodies for less money.

 Always style-conscious, I love wearing all black when I work out.
 It kind of limit the damages when I’m out of shape and it looks sleek when I’m fit again.
 Nike has always been a favourite of mine.
 I love their running tights which I use for my HIIT.

 For yoga, I prefer using Sweaty Betty gear and I swear by their Grip Dot Yoga mat which dries out very quickly and is fantastic when I do Bikram yoga.
 Their yoga mats are the best.